Human Subject Research/IRB Trainings

 Institutional Engagement in Human Subjects Research (22 Minutes)

-This webinar from the Office for Human Research Protections (OHRP) discusses the concept of institutional engagement in human subjects research.
+This webinar from the US Department of Health and Human Services Office for Human Research Protections discusses the concept of institutional engagement in human subjects research.
 It explains how to determine whether an institution is considered "engaged" in human subjects research, and therefore subject to the federal human subject research protection regulations.

 Learning outcomes for this training: